PrestaShop/prestashop.github.io/howtos/misc/_posts/2015-03-21-how-to-write-on-this-blog.markdown

 With Jekyll, the location of your files matter.
 On this blog, we have two kinds of articles:

 * **News**: They live in the `news/_posts` folder and they show up on the home page.
-* **How-Tos**: They live in the `_howtos` folder and are sorted by topic.
-These posts are displayed on the How-Tos page and they are sorted by topic.
+* **How-Tos**: They live in the `howtos` folder and are sorted by topic.
+These posts are displayed on the home page as well as the How-Tos page which is sorted by topic.

 {% alert note %}
-If you need to create a new topic, create a subfolder in `_howtos` and edit the `page_collections` configuration in `config.yml`.
+If you need to create a new topic, create a subfolder in `howtos` and edit the `howtos` configuration in `_config.yml`.

 The topics are displayed in the same order as shown in the `_config.yml` file.